Last updated on by

 People often ask, "Where can I find Tai Chi classes near me?"
 Well, there are good classes all around, but check out our guide to identifying a good class.
 But you can also get started with a Tai Chi DVD, or you can learn tai chi online.
 When looking for classes, some people go for a more general class in the art.
 But they might also look for something specific like a tai chi seniors program.

 If you are looking to get started, or if you are already experienced but looking for more details on improving your your practice, you've come to the right website.
 Our site is full of exercise, hints, and tips on learning the art.
 We also go in-depth into topics like the different teaching styles that teachers use.
 You'll find a wealth of information on our site.

-If you are new to our website, I recommend starting with our "mini-course."
-This course combines demonstration videos with exercises and practices you can start learning right now.
-You can learn more about our mini-course on our home page, or sign up using the button below.
+If you are new to our website, I recommend starting with our free onilne lessons.
+These lessons combines demonstration videos with exercises and practices you can start learning right now.
+You can learn more about our free lessons on our home page, or sign up using the button below.

 You have my best wishes for health, well-being, and Chi Development,